-It isn’t that I don’t have hope it will get better.
-I do.
-I have been through this darkness before and I know it can get better; I know it will get better.
+It isn’t that I don’t have hope it will get better; I do.
+I have been through this darkness before and I know it can get better.
+I know it will get better.
 I know that I am capable of surviving because I did it yesterday and today and I will do it tomorrow.
 But it doesn’t change the fact that the darkness sometimes feels suffocating.
 I breathe in and it feels like it is the only thing filling my lungs.
-Even with this rational belief that it will get better, it doesn’t feel like it will get better.
+Even with the rational belief that it will get better, it doesn’t feel like it will get better.
 Luckily (or unluckily), when you're a mental health person you deconstruct your every thought, mood, and action.
 Through this rut, I have done that... obsessively.
 I know well why some days it doesn't feel like it will ever get better:

 - Unfortunately, you can know or believe one thing but feel another.
 It’s a very frustrating, but very real, experience.

-- Feeling like it will never get better can become a self-fulfilling prophecy and create a dangerous loop: you feel it won’t get better no matter what you do, so you don’t do anything, and it doesn’t get better, so you feel even more convinced it won’t get better, so you keep not doing anything, and on and on.
+- Feeling like it will never get better can become a self-fulfilling prophecy and create a dangerous loop: You feel it won’t get better no matter what you do, so you don’t do anything and it doesn’t get better, so you feel even more convinced it won’t get better, so you keep not doing anything, and on and on.

 I put off writing a post for days.
 Okay, weeks.
 Okay, maybe a month.
 Let me walk you through a bit of what was happening in my head before sitting to write this post today:

-What ALMOST happened:
+What ALMOST Happened:

-What ACTUALLY happened:
+What ACTUALLY Happened:

-Don’t get me wrong, there have been more than a few times over the past few weeks that I have opted for the Law and Order marathon.
+Don’t get me wrong: There have been more than a few times over the past few weeks that I have opted for the Law and Order marathon.
 What went differently today?
 I just forced myself to type, no matter how bad it felt [feels].
 Grief and depression can create an inertia that feels impossible to overcome.
-Not more than two hours ago it felt unthinkable I would be typing right now.
-As I type it still feels unimaginable I will generate anything worth posting.
+Not more than two hours ago, it felt unthinkable I would be typing right now.
+As I type, it still feels unimaginable I will generate anything worth posting.
 But I am determined to target this stupid, evil, bottomless inertia and I am trying to slowly shake it off.

 Yes, but HOW???

-A proponent of Acceptance and Commitment Therapy is going to tell me: Accept those unpleasant thoughts swimming in your head, and do what you’re going to do anyway.
-This can be a tough one to wrap your head around, because usually when we have a thought we listen to that thought – we feel and do things as a result of that thought.
-Instead, an ACT therapist is going to tell me I should just notice the thought, consider what it is making me feel and what it is telling me to do (or not do).
-If it is increasing inertia and discouraging me from doing something, I should notice it and say to myself, this is just a thought, it in no way controls my actions or behaviors.
-I can acknowledge the thought, “I am in no mental state to write, whatever I write will be garbage” and still say, “Those are just thoughts, I can and will open my computer anyway”.
+A proponent of Acceptance and Commitment Therapy (ACT) is going to tell me: Accept those unpleasant thoughts swimming in your head, and do what you’re going to do anyway.
+This can be a tough one to wrap your head around, because usually when we have a thought we listen to them: We feel and do things as a result of them.
+Instead, an ACT therapist is going to tell me I should just notice the thought, that I should simply consider what it is making me feel and what it is telling me to do (or not do).
+If it is increasing inertia and discouraging me from doing something, I should notice it and say to myself: This is just a thought, it in no way controls my actions or behaviors.
+I can acknowledge the thought, I am in no mental state to write, whatever I write will be garbage and still say: Those are just thoughts, I can and will open my computer anyway.
 I can decide to type.
 I can decide to choose something instead of nothing.
-Even as I type these words my brain is saying, this is going nowhere, you’re going to have to scrap it.
-And I am saying yup, okay, probably.
+Even as I type these words, my brain is saying, This is going nowhere, you’re going to have to scrap it.
+And I am saying Yup, okay, probably.
 But that is just a thought, possibly a lie, and I won't let it change the fact that I am going to keep typing.